gman999/doc/openbsd/soekris-4801-openbsd.md

 	Password for root account? (will not echo)

-	sshd will likely be necessary
+sshd(8) will likely be necessary

 	Start sshd(8) by default [yes]?

 For the functions listed previously, X Windows and xdm(1) are unnecessary.

 	Do you want the X Window System to be started by xdm(1)? [no]

 A non-privileged user is an important step in running a secure system.

 	Setup a user? (enter a lower-case loginname, or 'no') [no]

-	sshd(8) access should only be available to non-privileged users, and not the root user.

 	Allow root ssh login? (yes, no, prohibit-password) [no]